-The road over the pass is asphalted.
+The sky high mountain roadway twisting through the Rocky Mountains is asphalted.
 It was completed in 1962.
 It’s one of the most beautiful sections of the Lewis & Clark Trail as it winds through the Rocky Mountains of Idaho and Montana.
 The road teases you, starting with gentle sweeping turn, building you confidence and urging you faster.
 The scenery, the curves, and good road surface continue relentlessly.
 As your endurance wanes some turns have closing a radius.